hrb90/slick-mongoose/README.md

 The sidebar text explaining what's going on in the visualization lives in `explanation.ts`; pull requests to improve the explanatory text are encouraged!

-The code in the other files is poorly documented and has very little test coverage, but if you want to tinker,
+The code in the other files is not terribly well-documented, but if you want to play around, all you need is

-`npm install`

-`npm test`.
+`npm install && npm test`.

 `npm run mutate` will use [Stryker](https://stryker-mutator.github.io/) to run some [mutation tests](https://en.wikipedia.org/wiki/Mutation_testing).